docker/docs/develop/develop-images/dockerfile_best-practices.md

 auto-extraction into the image, as in `ADD rootfs.tar.xz /`.

 If you have multiple Dockerfile steps that use different files from your context, `COPY` them individually, rather than all at once.
-This ensures that each step's build cache is only invalidated, forcing the step to be re-run if the specifically required files change.
+If a specifically required file changes, then this ensures that only that step's build cache is invalidated, forcing only that step to be run again.

 For example: